;

 What must a PCBU do?

-A PCBU must ensure the regulator is notified as soon as possible after becoming aware that a notifiable event arising out of the conduct of the business or undertaking has occurred.
+A PCBU must make sure the regulator is notified as soon as possible after becoming aware that a notifiable event arising from the conduct of the business or undertaking has happened.

-This allows the regulator to immediately investigate or follow up on events that cause death, serious injury or illness, or have the potential to cause death or serious injury or illness (serious health and safety risks).
+This allows the regulator to immediately investigate or follow up on events that cause, or have the potential to cause, death, serious injury or illness (serious health and safety risks).

 Who is the regulator?